To become a 10x design engineer, you need to leverage engineering design tips. Then the more tips you use, the quicker you can level up.

 - Explore and quickly compare many design concepts together

-- Request feedback over a design direction
+- Request instant feedback from others over a design

-- Find limitations and problems
+- Find limitations and issues

 - Create a record of ideas